blazium-engine/blazium-docs/contributing/how_to_contribute.rst

 How to contribute
 =================

-The Godot Engine is free and open-source.
+The Blazium Engine is free and open-source.
 Like any community-driven project, we rely on volunteer contributions.
 On this page we want to showcase the various ways you as users can participate - to help you find the right starting place with the skillset you have.
 Because contrary to popular opinion, we need more than just programmers on the project!